terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 just checks that the read state matches, and then substitutes the writes.

-Diff by contrast has to calculate, and often in practice *guess* a good transition from the read state to the write state.
+Diff, by contrast, has to calculate, and often in practice *guess* a good transition from the read state to the write state.
 The specific tuning of the patch provided by a diff is dependent on the needs of the application.
 There are *generic* algorithms that can work decently